Xovaryu/ClusterVisionF/README.md

 -Overhauled the UI element for samplers to be universal for any generation mode, and to support noise schedule as well
 -This new UI element contains one small number field which is the sampler cutoff, which determines how many many samplers are in one row (0 means no limit)
 -Added support for bulk settings import, you can now drop multiple .py files and they will all be automatically added into the queue
--Fixed up and properly added support for sampler cutoff (that is the number of samplers per row)

 #### Changes
 -BREAKING: Noise schedule is now always explicitly resolved.
 Old sampler strings without it should still work, but may use a different noise schedule than the implicit one